Rockhampton Region: History

 The Fitzroy Division was proclaimed on 6 April 1899 out of the southern part of Gogango.
 With the passage of the Local Authorities Act 1902, Rockhampton became one of three former municipalities, alongside Brisbane and Townsville, to become a City on 31 March 1903, while North Rockhampton and Mount Morgan became Towns and the divisions of Gogango and Fitzroy became Shires.
 Gogango was renamed Livingstone on 8 August 1903.

 The State Government became concerned in 1918 after both the City of Rockhampton and Town of North Rockhampton councils proposed separate water infrastructure projects.
 On Saturday 25 January 1919, an amalgamation referendum held in North Rockhampton passed with 884 of the 1,029 votes cast in favour.
 On 15 March 1919, elections for the new four-ward council with 11 councillors took place, with their first meeting being held five days later.
 North Rockhampton's chambers, located in Stapleton Park, North Rockhampton, became a Main Roads office for about four decades, and eventually was restored and, since 1985, has been the home of Rockhampton and District Historical Society.

 Wards were abolished at some point and were not reintroduced until 1982, when the council was restructured with 10 divisions each electing one councillor, plus a mayor elected by the entire City.
 On 1 July 1984, the City grew northwards by annexing Parkhurst, where its water treatment facility was being constructed, from the Shire of Livingstone.
 The council tried on several occasions to expand further into the Livingstone and Fitzroy areas, but a referendum in Fitzroy on 9 February 1991 was opposed by 83% of valid votes cast.

 In July 2007, the Local Government Reform Commission released a report making recommendations for statewide reform of local government boundaries, and recommended that the four areas of Rockhampton, Fitzroy, Livingstone and Mount Morgan amalgamate, due to a community of interest centred upon Rockhampton.
 The very weak sustainability rating given to the Shire of Mount Morgan was of particular concern.
 On 15 March 2008, the City and Shires formally ceased to exist, and elections were held on the same day to elect councillors and a mayor to the Regional Council.

 In 2012, a proposal was made to de-amalgamate the Shire of Livingstone from the Rockhampton Region.
 On 9 March 2013, the citizens of the former Livingstone shire voted in a referendum to de-amalgamate.
 The Shire of Livingstone was re-established on 1 January 2014.

+2019 proposal to transfer three localities from the Shire of Livingstone

 Divisions and elections

 The Council consists of a Mayor and seven Councillors.
 The Mayor is elected by the public, and the Councillors are elected from seven single-member divisions using an optional preferential voting system.
 Elections are held every four years.